CSC207-UofT/course-project-newtapp/phase2/design_document.md

    ![Example of Projects tab](https://github.com/CSC207-UofT/course-project-newtapp/blob/main/phase2/images/issues%20tab.JPG)

-   Another major change that we made in terms of our GitHub project page is transitioning to a new repository for our Spring Boot transition.
+   In Phase 1, our group decided to transition to a new repository for our Spring Boot transition.
 We wanted to separate our previous project from the transitioned Spring Boot project so we created a new repository called course-project-newtapp, whereas our old repository was called course-project-optimistic-newts.

 ## Code Style and Documentation

 At the moment, we have a bunch of IntelliJ warnings across our project, but please know that we are aware of each warning.
 They mostly are unused code warnings related to parts of our program that are not fully fleshed out yet.
 All of the code that is accessible through our API server has no warnings that we have left unintentionally.

 ## Packaging Strategies